theRTB/GT7ShiftTone/README.md

 ![example v0.78 Subaru WRX STi 2014](images/GUIandPower.png)

 ## Steps
-- One time: Enter your PS5 IP into the UI then hit Start
+- One time: Enter your Console IP into the UI then hit Start
 - Load into Special Route X Time Trial, drive until past the first tunnel
 - Straighten the car, apply full throttle in a gear that goes from low/medium RPM to revlimit in a few seconds
 - The moment revlimit is hit, briefly press handbrake to initiate the clutch